qaisjp/comm2-report/chapters/4-impl/2000-angular/0500-angular.md

 To streamline our use of `moment` we also installed the `ngx-moment` package.
 This provided us with custom pipes which we could use inside templates.

-generate "ago" strings using https://www.npmjs.com/package/ngx-moment
+TODO: generate "ago" strings using https://www.npmjs.com/package/ngx-moment